brthomiu/Ston-Pizza-Notes/README.md

 - Email account verification for new accounts

-- Fix the ingredient parsing to allow ingredients with multi-word names

-  - Split words off into tags after two spaces OR a comma and a space

 - Sort and search for browsing recipes
   - Search by name/user/ingredient
   - Sort by rating
   - Show my recipes

 - Rating system
   - 1-5 star system
   - Save name/ID of recipe and rating in user data
     - (single array of objects that correspond to rated recipe)

 - Settings page
   - Input to edit user profile
   - Delete account